-VMUS meets or exceeds the minimum inspection requirements provided in CPUC GO 165 and 174.
+VMUS abides by the standard inspection requirements provided in CPUC GO 165 and 174 to ensure reliable, high-quality, and safe operation.
 As described above, VMUS currently has 7 sub-transmission power poles and no overhead distribution power lines located within or near a Tier 2 or Tier 3 Fire Threat District; however, VMUS staff uses their knowledge of the specific environmental and geographical conditions of VMUS' service territory to determine if any particular areas require more frequent inspections.
-Due to small size of the VMUS electrical system, staff is able to inspect the entire system on an almost daily basis.
+Due to the small size of the VMUS electrical system, staff is able to inspect the entire system on an almost daily basis.